 Lyme disease is a common tick-borne illness in the United States, with over 300,000 cases reported annually.
 It is caused by a bacterium called Borrelia burgdorferi, which is transmitted to humans through the bite of infected ticks.
 The disease can affect various parts of the body, including the skin, joints, heart, and nervous system.
-Lyme disease can cause a range of symptoms, from mild to severe, and early diagnosis and treatment are essential to prevent complications.
+Lyme disease can cause a range of symptoms, from mild to severe.
+Early diagnosis and treatment are essential to prevent complications.

 What Is Lyme Disease?